(on friendships and anxiety)

 Back in the day of Little house on the Prairie people lived far from others, isolated, no computers, no phone.
 Seldom did they even have many possessions… yet they were happy!

 Many become friends only if there is something in the relationship that they benefit form.
 When push comes to shove, they move on at an alarming rate.
 So many have become TAKERS not GIVERS.

 The most content people I know do not have a long list of friends.
 They have one or two but who would drop everything to come to our aid.
 The happiest people do not define themselves by those around them.
 Their value lies in who they are, how they behave, and live life!

 To have a friend is to be one.
 That means you must take your eyes off yourself, and your problems.
 You must become the type of friend you desire and not keep even one foot on the pedestal of negativity and being alone!

 Throughout these blog posts we keep repeating

-- Negative thoughts – be it friendships, what you speak, who you hang with… only fuel the fire for continued panic, anxiety, depression, AND loneliness.
+- Negative thoughts – be it friendships, what you speak, who you hang with, what you listen to what you see… only fuel the fire for continued panic, anxiety, depression, AND loneliness.

-- Speak of that which you desire not that where you are and want to change
+- Speak of that which you desire not that which you want to change.

 You must change your mindset that is fill in the ruts of negative thinking so you do not keep following the paths that keep you isolated and reliving that which you do not desire!